uvaaland/cig_llnl_workshop/getting_started.md

 files can be found in the `./specfem3d_globe/bin` folder.

 ---
-In this section we have looked at how to setup, configure, and compile SPECFEM3D_GLOBE.
+In this section we have looked at how to set up, configure, and compile SPECFEM3D_GLOBE.
 In the next section we move on to **Part II** of the tutorial, and will look at how to prepare the input data for the regional simulation.